sloniki/logiq/README.md

         }
     }
 ```

 Don't forget to set your logstash hostname and exposed port.
-After Nginx restart it will proxy requests from port 9601 to 9600 with right headres.
+After Nginx restart it will proxy requests from port 9601 to 9600 with right headeres.

 # TO-DO
 - Add Logstash disconnections handling
 - Add more metrics and stats per plugin
-- Add refresh rate options
+- Add refresh rate option
 - Add charts
 - Make as a browser plugin

 # Feedback
 [sadovenko@gmail.com]()